LICAR-UBA/NBIoT-D2D-Sim/Readme.md

-# SIMULATIONS OF D2D COMMUNICATION IN 5G NB-IOT: PERFORMANCE ANALYSIS OF PATH
+# Work in progress: Readme.md

-# ATTENUATION, DUTY-CYCLE, AND RETRANSMISSIONS
+# SIMULATIONS OF D2D COMMUNICATION IN 5G NB-IOT: PERFORMANCE ANALYSIS OF PATH ATTENUATION, DUTY-CYCLE, AND RETRANSMISSIONS

 _IoT aims to provide communication support to an ever-increasing number of devices.
 Narrowband IoT(NB-IoT) emerged as part of 5G technology focused on sensors and devices deployed almost anywhere.
 This technology is constantly challenged to improve its coverage, number of connected devices and minimize devices’s battery use.
 One strategy to extend the NB-IoT’s range is using device-to-device (D2D) communications.
 Our article presents an analysis of three key parameters in cellular and D2D communications: path attenuation, duty-cycle, and the maximum number of retransmissions.
 We use the expected delivery ratio (EDR) to compare the performance of each configuration using a NB-IoT/D2D integrated simulation tool.
 The results reveals path-loss exponent and maximum retransmission upper limits in typical urban and suburban scenarios.
 We expect to shed light on the future designs of NB-IoT infrastructure and its integration with D2D._